Skip to content Skip to right sidebar Skip to footer

 C. matters concerning water rights cases pursuant to section 24-6-402(4) of the Colorado Revised Statutes for the purpose of receiving legal advice on specific legal questions pursuant to section 24-6-402(4)(b), C.R.S., and to determine positions relative to matters that may be subject to negotiations, developing strategy for negotiations, and instructing negotiators pursuant to section 24-6-402(4)(e), C.R.S., all regarding pending water rights cases, settlement negotiations, and public statements.

-6. Consideration of Actions regarding (A) the Running Iron Ranch and Related Litigation (Case No. 24CV30069 filed in Archuleta County District Court), settlement negotiations, and public statements; and (B) mining and reclamation activity on the Running Iron Ranch.
+10. Consideration of Actions regarding (A) the Running Iron Ranch and Related Litigation (Case No. 24CV30069 filed in Archuleta County District Court), settlement negotiations, and public statements; (B) mining and reclamation activity on the Running Iron Ranch, and (C) water rights negotiations.

 Strategic Objective 1: Redefine the financial partnership for Running Iron Ranch.
 (Directors Tedder, Riehm, Cooper, Proffitt)